 Today is National Virginia Day.
 It is also Eat a Hoagie Day.
 When I first set out to write this post, I thought I’d figure out a way to Eat a Hoagie in Virginia.
 That is until I began to research menus and recipes from a few famous resorts and dinners throughout the state.
 Virginia beckoned me in a whole other direction and I gladly followed.Continue reading “The Flavors of Virginia”

 Maryland is a state of conflicting history.
-Maryland, the 7th state to join the Union, and a coastal location that brought with it a deeply rooted maritime heritage.
+Maryland, the 7th state to join the Union, with a coastal location deeply rooted a maritime heritage.
 Not all Americans are familiar with the battle at Baltimore’s Fort McHenry during the War of 1812.
 Yet every American recognizes the description of the the battle as bombs bursting in air.
 It was then that Francis Scott Key penned the poem that would one day become the words to our National Anthem.Continue reading “Welcome to Maryland”

 Today is National Georgia Day.
 When we think Georgia, we tend to think deep south and all that Southern culture brings to mind.
 We think cotton fields and the burning of Atlanta.
 Yet there is so much more to this the 13th colony and 4th state to enter the Union.
 She is a land of contradiction.Continue reading “Sweet Georgia Day”